morgant/43f/README.md

          files to be moved to incorrect month folder on the 1st day of a month.
          Files outside the number of months to keep are now rolled properly.
 Fix in launchd.plist.
-Linux support.
+Linux support. v0.1.2 - Fixed bug causing fatal error when moving files to month folder when destination month was greater than or equal to 8 (August).

 ACKNOWLEDGEMENTS
 ----------------